 Buskers wishing to busk in Point Cook Town Centre should report to the Point Cook Town Centre (Stocklands) Customer Service Desk prior to busking.

-Buskers then leave their contact details with Stocklands staff and will need to show a current Busking Permit from Wyndham City Council and carry their COVIDSafe plan.
+Buskers then leave their contact details with Stocklands staff and will need to show a current busking permit from Wyndham City Council and carry their COVIDSafe plan.

 Busking Elsewhere in Wyndham

 Busking on privately owned or managed land should be negotiated directly with the owner or management.
-A busking permit from Wyndham City will still need to be obtained and displayed.
+A busking permit from Wyndham City will need to be obtained and carried while busking.

-Performers, individuals and private landowners can nominate potential Busking Spots can contact firstname.lastname@example.org to suggest a location.
+Performers, individuals and private landowners who would like to suggest potential busking spots can contact firstname.lastname@example.org to suggest a location.